-As part of obtaining reasonable assurance about whether McIntosh County, Georgia's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether the County's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters that is required to be reported under Government Auditing Standards.
+The results of our tests disclosed an instance of noncompliance or other matters that is required to be reported under Government Auditing Standards and which is described in the accompanying schedule of findings and responses as item 2019-002.